A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: Convex Composition

-In doing so, we completely ignore $H_i(P_i)$ for $1\le i\le N$ that we presumably already know and should take advantage of.
-To proceed, we will also need the same consistency conditions as in \eqref{eq:cond4AF-NPDo:cvx} for NPDo.
-This makes all components of $T(P)$ atomic functions for NPDo and for NEPv.
-Hence the NPDo approach can be applied in the first place.
-Nonetheless, the NEPv approach will also work with $H(P)$, assuming \eqref{eq:cond4AF-NPDo:cvx}.
+In doing so, we completely ignore $H_i(P_i)$ for $1\le i\le N_1$ that we presumably already know and should take advantage of but cannot.
+To proceed, we will also need the same consistency conditions as in \eqref{eq:cond4AF-NPDo:cvx} for NPDo for $f_i(P_i)$ for $1\le i\le N_1$ but the ones in \eqref{eq:cond4AF-NEPv:cvx:Hi(Pi)} for $f_i(P)$ for $N_1+1\le i\le N$.
+This makes the first $N_1$ components of $T(P)$ atomic functions for both NPDo and for NEPv.

+In this setting $N_1=0$ or $N_2=0$ are allowed.
+The case $N_1=0$ is the one we have already dealt with in subsection~\ref{ssec:PieqP}, and for the case $N_2=0$, the NPDo approach can be applied in the first place.
+It remains to conquer the case both $N_1,\,N_2\ge 1$.
+Our next theorem will help us to do that.